jareddreyer/catalogue/README.md

   - Visual bugs
       - [x] even out table column widths (OBSOLETE)
       - [x] hide field text that is no necessary on movies e.g. "season(s):"
+      - [ ] tidy up comments from database on the profile page
   - Insert Form
       - [x] allow editing of Source fields in edit mode of a title already in catalogue
 	  - [x] get tagit "tags" for Seasons and Genre from DB so list doesn't become obsolete